tkuo-tkuo/DeepMutationOperators/README.md

    Implementation:
    1. Except for the input layer, for each layer, select neurons independently and exclusively based on the mutation ratio
    2. Shuffle the weights of each neuron's connections to the previous layer.
 For instance, the weights of Dense layer are stored in a matrix (2-dimension list) m * n.
 If neuron j is selected, all the weights w[:, j] connecting to neuron j are extracted, shuffled, and injected back in a matrix.
-   To visualize, if weights are stored in a matrix, several columns are chosen and all elements in each of the selected columns are shuffled.

    Input: trained model and mutation ratio
    Output: mutated trained model